Bavya-sri18/OS-Linux-commands-Shell-script/README.md

 \#!/bin/bash
 if [ -e $HOME ]
 then
-echo “$HOME The object exists, is it a file?” if [ -f $HOME ] then echo “Yes,$HOME it is a file!” else echo “No,$HOME it is not a file!” if [ -f $HOME/.bash_history ] then echo “But $HOME/.bash_history is a file!” fi fi else echo “Sorry, the object does not exist” fi
+echo "$HOME The object exists, is it a file?" if [ -f $HOME ] then echo "Yes,$HOME it is a file!" else echo "No,$HOME it is not a file!" if [ -f $HOME/.bash_history ] then echo "But $HOME/.bash_history is a file!" fi fi else echo "Sorry, the object does not exist" fi
 ^d
 ```